Heavy rain floods, washes away roads in Cowlitz County on Tuesday

-Heavy rains caused flooding and damage to Cowlitz County roads Tuesday, while a regional flood warning is set to expire in the evening.
+Heavy rains caused flooding and damage to Cowlitz County roads Tuesday morning and afternoon, while a regional flood warning was set to expire in the evening.

 Roads

-Cowlitz County Public Works crews report a slide occurred on Kalama River Road at mile post 12 in Kalama as of about 9:30 a.m.
+Cowlitz County Public Works crews report a slide occurred on Stewart Creek Road at milepost 0.39 in Longview around 2 p.m., and another slide occurred on Kalama River Road at milepost 12 in Kalama as of about 9:30 a.m.

 Part of the roadway in the 2400 block of Tower Road near Castle Rock washed away as of about 2 a.m. after a culvert collapsed, reports the department.